 The Certificate of Designations the Series H-7 Warrants contain anti-dilution provisions, which provisions require the lowering of the applicable conversion price or exercise, as then in effect, to the purchase price of equity or equity-linked securities issued in any subsequent offerings.
-If in the future, while any shares of Series H-7 Preferred Stock or Series H-7 Warrants are outstanding, we issue securities for a consideration per share of common stock (the "New Issuance Price") that is less than the Conversion Price of the Series H-7 Preferred Stock or the exercise price of the Series H-7 Warrants, as then in effect, we will be required, subject to certain limitations and adjustments as provided in the Certificate of Designations or the Series H-7 Warrants, to reduce the Conversion Price or the exercise price to be equal to the New Issuance Price, which will result in a greater number of shares of common stock being issuable upon conversion of the Series H-7 Preferred Stock and the exercise of the Series H-7 Warrants, which in turn will increase the dilutive effect of such conversions or exercises of the Series H-7 Preferred Stock or the exercise of the Series H-7 Preferred Stock or the exercise of the Series H-7 Preferred Stock or the exercise of the Series H-7 Warrants, which in turn will increase the dilutive effect of such conversions or exercises of the Series H-7 Preferred Stock and the exercise of the Series H-7 Warrants, which in turn will increase the dilutive effect of such conversions or exercises of the Series H-7 Warrants if we enter into a future transaction that reduces the applicable Conversion Price or exercises price.
-If we do not have a sufficient number of available shares for any Series H-7 Preferred Stock conversions or Series H-7 Warrant express the price of our common stock, which may not be possible and will be time consuming and expensive.
-The potential for such additional issuances may depress the price of our common stock regardless of our business performance and may make it d
+If in the future, while any shares of Series H-7 Preferred Stock or Series H-7 Warrants are outstanding, we issue securities for a consideration per share of common stock (the "New Issuance Price") that is less than the Conversion Price of the Series H-7 Preferred Stock or the exercise price of the Series H-7 Warrants, as then in effect, we will be required, subject to certain limitations and adjustments as provided in the Certificate of Designations or the Series H-7 Warrants, to reduce the Conversion Price or the exercise price to be equal to the New Issuance Price, which will result in a greater number of shares of common stock being issuable upon conversion of the Series H-7 Preferred Stock and the exercise of the Series H-7 Warrants, which in turn will increase the dilutive effect of such conversions or exercises on existing holders of our common stock.
+It is possible that we will not have a sufficient number of shares available to satisfy the conversion of the Series H-7 Preferred Stock or the exercise of the Series H-7 Warrants if we enter into a future transaction that reduces the applicable Conversion Price or exercise price.
+If we do not have a sufficient number of available shares for any Series H-7 Preferred Stock conversions or Series H-7 Warrant exercises, we may need to seek stockholder approval to increase the number of authorized shares of our common stock, which may not be possible and will be time consuming and expensive.
+The potential for such additional issuances may depress the price of our common stock regardless of our business performance and may make it difficult for us to raise additional equity capital while any of the Series H-7 Preferred Stock or Series H-7 Warrants are outstanding.